Cross-lingual Offensive Language Detection: A Systematic Review of Datasets, Transfer Approaches and Challenges: Ethical Considerations

 \begin{itemize} \item \textbf{Bias in multilingual datasets:} Multilingual offensive language datasets often suffer from topic bias, imbalanced language representation, and inconsistent annotation guidelines, which can propagate through CLTL models across languages and communities.
 Balanced and culturally diverse data collection, transparent reporting of dataset composition, and fairness-aware evaluation are needed.

-\item \textbf{Cultural sensitivity:} Offensive expressions are often context-dependent, and models trained on data from one cultural context may misclassify content in another.
+\item \textbf{Cultural sensitivity:} Offensive expressions are often context-dependent, and models trained on data from one cultural context may misclassify content in another, e.g., sarcastic expressions such as ``well done'' or idioms like calling someone a ``clever fox'' may be benign in one language but misinterpreted as neutral or offensive in another cultural context when translated.
 Culturally-aware annotation and evaluation with native speakers from target communities are necessary.

 \item \textbf{Model transparency and interpretability:} CLTL systems, particularly those based on PLMs, often act as``black boxes''.
 This lack of interpretability can hinder error analysis.
 Techniques such as attention or post-hoc visualisations (e.g., LIME, SHAP), and clear model training and evaluation setups can improve transparency.